 In addition to that, hiking with this backpack on proved to be very comfortable and I have since used it on numerous occassions.
 It’s my go to backpack whenever I need to go on a hike and use my Phantom 4 Pro drone there.

 Quite honestly, this backpack “over delivers” in my opinion because it’s really made for the more professional film/photo takers as it has an absurd amount of space for more than JUST the drone.

-Here’s just some of the things this thing can fit (besides the model):
+Here’s some of the things you can fit into the Manfrotto backpack: